-Investors braced for a bumpy ride ahead of Broadridge Financial Solutions' (NYS: BR) earnings announcement, as the company has wavered between beating and falling short of analyst predictions during the past fiscal year.
-The company will unveil its latest earnings on Thursday, August 11.
-Broadridge Financial Solutions is a global provider of investor communication, securities processing, and clearing and outsourcing solutions to the financial services industry.
+Investors are on the edge of their collective seats, hoping that Broadridge Financial Solutions (NYS: BR) will top analyst expectations for the third consecutive quarter.
+The company will unveil its latest earnings on Tuesday, Feb.
+7. Broadridge Financial Solutions is a global provider of investor communication, securities processing, and clearing and outsourcing solutions to the financial services industry.

 What analysts say:

 Buy, sell, or hold?: Analysts strongly back Broadridge Financial Solutions, with four out of five rating it a buy and the remainder rating it a hold.
 Analysts like Broadridge Financial Solutions better than competitor CoreLogic overall.
 Analysts still rate the stock a moderate buy, but they are a bit more wary about it compared to three months ago.